Why do community service?

 - Doing Community Service builds character.

-- CS builds job skills and adds to your resume.
+- Community Service builds job skills and adds to your resume.

 - You gain valuable work experience.